full-stack-final-project/Block-Security-Contests-Website/README.md

 Install Eclipse, Tomcat and config these two as Exercise 1.

 Import folder contest-website folder into Eclipse as a project.
+Change the user name and password for your databse in userDAO.java.
+Our database name is `contestdb`.

 Find database/WebContent and right click index.jsp to run on server.